Baltimore, County Cork: Sport

 The local GAA club is Ilen Rovers, which was formed in 1973 and consists of the surrounding parish and that of Lisheen and Kilcoe.
 They compete in the Cork County Senior Football Championship and appeared in the Senior final in 2007 losing to Nemo Rangers.
 The local soccer team Baltimore FC also known as the Crabs were established in 2006.
-They won division 2 in 2010 and are currently a division 1 side in the West Cork League.
+They won division 2 in 2010 and again in 2025 and are currently a division 1 side in the West Cork League.
 Sailing is also a popular activity in Baltimore.
 Courses are held in the summer months for both adults and children.

 Transport

 Ferries sail from Baltimore to Schull further along the coast, to Sherkin Island, and to the more remote Cape Clear Island.